luciejachimova/favorit_task/README.md

-This is task for Greipi ( Coder exercise)
+This is task for Greipi ( Coder exercise).